pace-neutrons/pace-developers/euphonic/performance/01_benchmarking.md

  * Phonopy interpolation (and structure factor calculation?) compared with Euphonic

+ **Conclusion**
+ Benchmarking performance against other software is useful to ensure Euphonic isn't much slower, however, it is important to get a fair comparison and it shouldn't be prioritised over bechmarking Euphonic's performance over time.
+For Ab2tds/OClimax it is not possible to get a fair comparison (see above) so these will not be benchmarked.
+CASTEP and Phonopy will run on SCARF so it may make sense to do some simple benchmarking if this is easy enough to do.

 ### 1.2 Which timing/benchmarking tools will be used in each case
+**Discussion**
 How can we directly compare timing results with Euphonic?
 This depends on the software being benchmarked.
 If in Python this should be fairly simple and the tools available include: